-- ON: This switch activates the control. - OFF: This switch disables the control for routine maintenance to the tank system without disrupting the control. - TEST: This switch will activate the pump for as long as the switch is in the Test position.
-All alarm functions will operate accordingly.
-Pump-on and pump-off float switches will remain de-energized.

-- SYSTEM TEST: This switch will test all front panel lamps and activate pump/motor for as long as the switch is in the System Test position.
-All alarm relays will not activate but will maintain their original state. - RESET: This switch will reset the control system after a latched alarm event.
+- ON: This pushbutton activates the control after the OFF pushbutton has been pressed. - OFF: This pushbutton disables the control for routine maintenance to the tank system without disrupting the control.
+NOTE: This also de-energizes the ECM FUNCTIONAL relay which will activate a customer alarm wired to this relay. - TEST: This pushbutton will test all front panel lamps for three seconds and activate pump/ motor for as long as the button is pressed.
+All alarm relays will not activate but will maintain their original state.